 OpenTelemetry Go distro for Uptrace

-To learn about OpenTelemetry API, see OpenTelemetry Go Tracing API and OpenTelemetry Go Metrics API.
+To learn about OpenTelemetry APIs, see OpenTelemetry Go Tracing API and OpenTelemetry Go Metrics API.

 shell